 Speeding.
-Any time you go faster than the posted speed limit, or exceed a safe speed for certain road conditions (construction, inclement weather).
+Any time a driver goes faster than the posted speed limit or exceeds a safe speed for certain road conditions (construction, inclement weather).

 Road hogging.
-Making frequent lane changes in order to “get ahead,” whipping in and out of lanes.
-This is one of the major predecessors of a car accident injury.
+Making frequent lane changes in order to “get ahead” or whipping in and out of lanes.

 Tailgating.
-This practice of getting too close to someone to make them go faster or get them out of the way can lead to a serious car accident injury or fatality.
+Getting too close to another vehicle in order to make them go faster or move out of the way.

 Running red lights and entering an intersection when the light is yellow.

 Lack of attention to driving.
-Eating, talking on the phone, texting, putting on make-up, and drinking can lead to more aggressive driving, a car accident injury, or fatality.
+Eating, talking on the phone, texting, putting on make-up, and drinking can lead to more aggressive driving.

 Avoid confrontation.
-Do not return rude gestures and avoid eye-contact with aggressive drivers.
+Do not return rude gestures and avoid eye contact.

 Move out of the way and let the aggressive driver pass.
 Avoid speeding up or racing which can be dangerous and deadly.
 It’s best to simply swallow your pride and “take the high road.”

 Call the police.
 If an aggressive driver will not leave you alone, contact the police.